Psychological Pricing Strategy Advantages and Disadvantages 🖼️

 The official name for all those 9s at the end of prices in the stores is charm pricing.
 Based on a study at MIT and the University of Chicago, prices that end in 9 create higher customer demand for products.
 Our brain reads from left to right.
 Therefore, when we see a price at $2.99, we see the 2 first and perceive the price to be closer to $2.00 than it is to $3.00.
 Basically, using prices ending in 9 makes the consumers believe that you’re offering a great deal.

 There’s an opposite effect of the popularity of the psychology of 99 pricing.
 If prices ending in 9 signify a “value price”, prices ending in 0 indicate a “prestigious price.”
 For luxury items, for example, a diamond ring, it is better to price it ending in “0”.
-This gives customers the impression that they’re paying for something that is costly and valuable.
+This gives customers the impression that they’re paying for something costly and valuable.
 As an example, notice most of the sales on Gilt Groupe’s flash sales.
-All of the “before” prices end in 0s or 5s while the “after” prices or the discounted prices end in 7s, 8s, and 9s.
+All of the “before” prices end in 0s or 5s while the “after” prices or discounted prices end in 7s, 8s, and 9s.

 Which is a better deal?
 “Buy one get one free” or “50% off on two items?”
 Most people would choose the first one even though they are both the same.
 Purchasing 2 products at a 50% discount is the same as buying full price for the first item and getting the second item free.

 This is called innumeracy.
-Consumers don’t recognize or understand the basic math principles as they apply to everyday life.
+Consumers don’t recognize or understand the basic math principles as they apply them to everyday life.
 Other ways where innumeracy is used are coupon design, percentage pumping, and double discounting.

 One study from the University of Minnesota’s Carlson School of Management found that consumers prefer to receive something extra rather than a discount.
 Just like they would prefer a “buy one month and get the next free” than “receive 50% discount on the first month.”